peter-lyons-kehl/peter-loyns-kehl/README.md

 ## Why Rust

-While I've worked in several programming languages, but Rust.
+While I've worked in several programming languages, I prefer Rust.
 It makes memory and concurrency safe.
 It is explicit and any side effects are controlled.
 Types are pretty good.
-Also, I love the community of Rustaceans.
+Also, I love the community.

 ## Current projects